 Prompt 27 - If you can stop one invention from being invented, what would it be?

 Discuss the reasons for choosing an invention.
 Explain why it has not created an impact on the world.

 Prompt 28 - Why do you want to attend this college?

 Admission officers receive a large number of applications every day.
 Thus, mention unique and impressive aspects that explain why you are applying to a college.

 Prompt 29 - Choose a Law and discuss why it is important to you.

 You can interpret this prompt in many ways.
 For example, you can talk about physical law, political law, religious law, or anything else.
 Similarly, you can also intellectually challenge a research query or an ethical dilemma.

 Remember to connect it to your personal experiences.
 The more interesting you are, the more likely the admission officers will remember your essay.

 Prompt 30 - Describe one thing that you want people to know about you.

 Try to be specific and vulnerable in this application.
-It can be a trait or a specific memory and explain what it means to you.
+For example, it can be a trait or a specific memory, and explain what it means to you.
 Moreover, you should also discuss why you don’t tell people about it.